Frequently Asked Questions about the GED Testing Process

 Tests are administered on the computer, though they are not online.
-Beware of GED online testing scams!
 The GED can be taken at an official GED testing center.
+(KBC is an official testing site.)
 Only practice tests are available online.

 All test materials will be provided for you.
 You may not use any reference materials in the test room except those provided by the examiner.
 You may not start a test and finish it at a later date.
 If you need to leave the test room before the test is completed, that test will be invalid and you will need to start again with another test version.
 You may take the tests in any order.

 What score do I need to get to pass?
 How do I see my scores?